All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How long after taking a caffeine pill can I inject semaglutide?

-There is no required waiting period between caffeine consumption and semaglutide injection.
-Since semaglutide is injected subcutaneously (under the skin) rather than taken orally, the timing of oral caffeine intake does not affect medication absorption.
+There's no required waiting period between caffeine consumption and semaglutide injection.
+Since semaglutide is injected subcutaneously (under the skin) rather than taken orally, the timing of oral caffeine intake doesn't affect medication absorption.

 Should I taper off caffeine when starting semaglutide?